gereleth/gereleth.github.io/_posts/2016-3-2-Telstra-Network-Disruptions-Writeup.md

 The models were built with the keras library.
 I used the same model structure as @entron only modifying the input and output layers to suit this competition's problem.
 In between them were 2 dense layers with dropout.

 The models used embedding layers for locations and severity types, n-of-k encoded events and resources, columns of log feature volumes and other features described above.

 In the first attempts to train the network I noticed heavy overfitting so I proceeded to add regularization coefficients wherever I could.
 Then layer sizes, dropouts and regularisation coefficients were tuned by hyperopt.

 Training time for a single model on my GPU was about 1 minute.

 Best configurations I found had single model performance in the range 0.460-0.465, but repeated runs of the same model with different random initializations blended quite nicely and an average of 10 runs was good for score of 0.445.
 A weighted average of 3 different configurations each having 10 runs gave me a score of 0.440.

+*Source code for my NN model is [here](https://github.com/gereleth/kaggle-telstra/blob/master/src/NNmodel.py) and parameter values of the three configurations used can be found [in this notebook](https://github.com/gereleth/kaggle-telstra/blob/master/NN%20and%20XGB%20models%20%2B%20my%20blending%20approach.ipynb).*

 ### XGBoost models